3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | id | ST\_ResourceID | required | | The resource id of this scalarfield resource |
 | name | xs:string | | | Field for a human readable name of this field |

 This container contains one of multiple specialization.
-This specification defines the \<scalarfieldfromimage3d> and \<scalarfieldcomposed>-elements.
+This specification defines the \<scalarfieldfromimage3d>,  \<scalarfieldconstant> and \<scalarfieldcomposed>-elements.
 Later versions of this specification or third parties may provide alternative child elements for the \<scalarfield> element in different XML namespaces.

 Whenever a language element of this specification refers to a \<scalarfield> element, this element provides an additional, optional transform-attribute, which determines the transformation of the coordinate space of said element into the coordinate system of the referred to element.